healthchecks/healthchecks/README.md

     Done, Telegram's webhook set to: https://my-monitoring-project.com/integrations/telegram/bot/
     ```

-For this to work, your `SITE_ROOT` needs to be correct and use "https://"
+For this to work, your `SITE_ROOT` must be correct and must use the "https://"
 scheme.

 ### Apprise